Best headphones for music 2024: Elevate your listening with our top picks

 At a glance

-They might have been superseded by the Sony WF-1000XM5 but these remain a solid set of in-ear headphones.
-They offer clear, balanced sound - which can be adjusted using Sony’s app - and have somehow managed to bring details I’ve missed in in past listenings with other headphones.
+They offer clear, balanced sound - which can be adjusted using Sony’s dedicated audio app - and they somehow manage to bring details I’ve missed in in past listenings with other headphones to life.

-They offer eight-hours of playback with noise cancelling activated from a full charge (and 12 in ambient mode), while a swift five minute blast will give you an hour of music.
+They offer eight-hours of playback with a further 16 when using the charging case - giving you a full 24-hours of fun.
 The only minor grumble I have is they’re not the most comfortable things to wear for long listening sessions, so for a long haul flight, there are better fits available.

 Best headphones for music: Apple AirPods Max in blue